OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 To access sunstone via HTTPS via haproxy, please check the frontend and backend configurations

 * About the frontend configuration, please remember that the SSL certificate and its private key must be concatenated.
-Supposing that the certificate and key for your server are ``host.crt`` and ``host.key``, and you want to set the the resulting file in ``/etc/certs/host.pem`` the commands would be thisv (the right permissions should be set too)
+Supposing that the certificate and key for your server are ``host.crt`` and ``host.key``, and you want to set the resulting file in ``/etc/certs/host.pem`` the commands would be thisv (the right permissions should be set too)

 .. code-block:: none